 Throughout his career, Major General Wofford served in a variety of command and staff assignments.
 He commanded 2nd Battalion, 142nd Field Artillery, headquartered at Fort Smith, Arkansas, during Operation Desert Storm.
 His staff assignments culminated with his appointment as Chief of Staff of the Arkansas Army National Guard.
 He then commanded the Arkansas Army National Guard and received his federal recognition as a Brigadier General.
 He assumed the duties as the Deputy Commanding General (Reserve Component), U.S. Army Forces Command, Fort McPherson, Georgia, in August 2004, and received federal recognition as a Major General.

-Major General Wofford was appointed as The Adjutant General, Arkansas National Guard, on February 16, 2007.
+Major General Wofford was appointed as The Adjutant General, Arkansas National Guard, on February 16, 2007 and served that position until his retirement in 2014.

 Major General Wofford and his wife, Jan, live in Central Arkansas and have two sons.